input-output-hk/cardano-node-wiki/Benchmarking.md

 You will be logged in as `dev@bench-deployer`.

+## `cardano-ops` Repository

+Also, please make sure you have access to [cardano-ops](https://github.com/input-output-hk/cardano-ops) repository.

 ## Benchmarking Profiles

 Each benchmark has a **profile**.
 The profile is a set of parameters that specify its particular details.